The BHM Regional Libraries will be closed December 24 - 26 for the Christmas Holiday. Libraries with Saturday hours will be open as scheduled.

 Narration is available in several languages besides English.

 Thank You to Donors

-BHM Regional Library has been awarded a $5,000 Redbox and OCLC "Outside the Box" grant.
+BHM Regional Library was awarded a $5,000 Redbox and OCLC "Outside the Box" grant.
 The grant includes an outdoor movie screen and peripherals including two huge canopy tents to show movies or hold other outside events.
 Other equipment includes DLP theatre projector, umbrellas, and outdoor furniture.
 Many thanks to Debra Torrence for her work assembling and writing the grant letter.
 In 2013 five libraries were chosen for this grant during the pilot year.
 In 2014 twenty libraries were selected for this award.
-The first event will be Saturday September 27, 2014 4:00 - 8:00 pm in Bath adjacent to the library.
-There will be many family fun events like a paper airplane contest, bubble blowing, jump rope contest, a costume contest with a red carpet walk, story time and an outdoor movie, "The Pirate Fairy."
-Volunteers are needed to help with the event.
+There was many family fun events like a paper airplane contest, bubble blowing, jump rope contest, a costume contest with a red carpet walk, story time and an outdoor movie, "The Pirate Fairy."
+More events are planned for 2015.

 The Williamston High School Class of 1953 alumni have generously donated $2000 to be used to buy books for the Martin Memorial Library.

 Martin Memorial Library has been approved for a $1000 grant from the North Carolina Humanities Council to fund a “Let’s Talk About It” adult book discussion series in the fall.
 The theme is “The Many Voices of Latino Literature.”
 The council will schedule five local scholars to lead the discussions of the five books.
 The first program is scheduled for Thursday evening, September 18.
 Please call the library at 252-792-7476 for additional information.